graezykev/explain-nuance-git-merge-rebase/README.md

 #
 ```

-Here Git offers me an editor to edit the commit message of `D`.
+Git offers us an editor to edit the commit message of `D`.

-You can rewrite the commit `D` by editing the message (lines starting with `#` will be ignored).
+You can rewrite commit `D` by editing the message (lines starting with "#" will be ignored).

-I made no change and just closed the commit editor, the rebase process was proceeded with the "**rewritten**" of commit `D`.
+I made no changes and just closed the commit editor, so the rebase process proceeded with the **rewriting** of commit `D`.

-Now the rebase process has finished, take a look at the commit history of branch `feature`:
+Now that the rebase process has finished, take a look at the commit history of the `feature` branch:

 ```console
 /workspaces/git-nuance-demo-rebase (feature) $ git log feature